awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_PostContent.md

   + audio/\* \(defaults to mpeg\)

  ** [botAlias](#API_runtime_PostContent_RequestSyntax) **   <a name="lex-runtime_PostContent-request-botAlias"></a>
 Alias of the Amazon Lex bot\.
+Required: Yes

  ** [botName](#API_runtime_PostContent_RequestSyntax) **   <a name="lex-runtime_PostContent-request-botName"></a>
 Name of the Amazon Lex bot\.
+Required: Yes

  ** [contentType](#API_runtime_PostContent_RequestSyntax) **   <a name="lex-runtime_PostContent-request-contentType"></a>
  You pass this value as the `Content-Type` HTTP header\.